How to Choose a Lawyer for Your Medical Malpractice Lawsuit

 - It is your right to decide whether or not to accept any settlement offer, but keep in mind that your lawyer should have a pretty good gauge about whether or not an offer is reasonable.

 - Lawsuits can be unpredictable, so you should never assume you’re going to win and start spending beyond your means in anticipation of a big payday.

 - It is common for 50% or more of your settlement or verdict to be lawfully claimed by your attorney’s firm.
 They will take their fee before you ever receive a check.

 All lawsuits are unpredictable, and medical malpractice suits are especially so.
 Often the difference between it being a miserable experience and a satisfying one is the lawyer you decide to hire.
-Keep this mind when making your decision, and you’re bound to find someone who suits you well.
+Keep this in mind when making your decision, and you’re bound to find someone who suits you well.

 Leave a ReplyWant to join the discussion?